hololinked-dev/docs/README.md

 ### skaffold

-To develop the documentation with skaffold within a kubernetes cluster, create a `skaffold.env` file with the following content:
+To develop the documentation with skaffold within a kubernetes cluster, create a `skaffold.env` file with the docker registry.
+For example, if you are using Docker Hub, it should look like this:

 ```bash
 SKAFFOLD_DEFAULT_REPO=docker.io/<your-docker-username>